techbui1ders/QlikSense-Themepark/README.md

 ## Limitations

+1. This only works in Qlik Sense Feb 2018 and newer.
-1. When coloring by dimension and 'Persistent colors' is selected, the color palette changes the order of the colors.
+2. When coloring by dimension and 'Persistent colors' is selected, the color palette changes the order of the colors.
 Some of the palettes place colors next to each other on purpose.
 I haven't seen a clean workaround.

 ## Shameless Plug